jirilebl/quickpres/README.md

 # quickpres

-HTML scrolling presentation for math classes with LaTeX syntax for math.
+HTML scrolling presentation for math classes with LaTeX syntax for math (using MathJax).
 Simple syntax converted into HTML that is displayed with a web browser.
 The syntax is explained in the sample presentation pres.prs.
 You should run `./quickpres.pl` in this directory to generate pres.html, which you